 Low Price Travel Gifts for Kids – Up to $25

 We have killed hours and hours of waiting in an airport by playing this game.
-It’s hard to find a board or card game that everyone enjoys, but this one, my 7 year old loves just as much as my teenagers do.
+It’s hard to find a board or card game that everyone enjoys, but this one, my 7-year-old loves just as much as my teenagers do.

-From walking to the bathroom in a campground to reading a book at night When you start traveling, electricity often becomes a luxury not a necessity and a rad headlamp is always appreciated.
+From walking to the bathroom in a campground to reading a book at night When you start traveling, electricity often becomes a luxury, not a necessity, and a rad headlamp is always appreciated.

-This Luxolite headlamp shown below is not my top pick for my own headlamp (see our gift guide for adventure travelers if you’re interested in the east headlamp) but it’s perfect for kids who often break things…it’s true.
+This Luxolite headlamp shown below is not my top pick for my headlamp (see our gift guide for adventure travelers if you’re interested in the east headlamp) but it’s perfect for kids who often break things…it’s true.

 I wish so much that I had bought this for each one of my kids when we traveled through Europe for six months.
-This is a fun way for kids to track their journey and creates a memory that they will cherish in the future.
+This is a fun way for kids to track their journey and create a memory that they will cherish in the future.

 Unlike a plain old travel, journal, this travel journal shown below gives easy prompts for kids to track their travels more simply.

-A high quality headphone is a must for kids traveling.
+A high-quality headphone is a must for kids traveling.
 My kids spend all their time on an airplane watching movies and when we are driving long distances in a car or RV, they are usually listening to music.

 We’ve bought cheap headphones in the past and they always break, but not here ones.
 These headphones shown below are foldable and highly durable so they can hold up to the demands of travel.